pablolucio97/Study_Content/languages_frameworks_services/languages/python/ignite/introduction_course/python_introduction_course.md

 4. Create a new `.py` file and write your Python program.
 5. Run your program through `CTRL + F5` shortcut.

+## Data types

+- Strings: Are text strings.
+- Numbers: Are numbers types, a number can be a real number or a floating number.
+- Booleans: Are binary values for true and false.
+- Lists: Are mutable arrays used to store any type of data.
+- Tuples: Are immutable arrays used to store any type of data.
+- Dictionaries: Are a list of peers containing keys and values.

 ## General tips

 - Formatting methods does not must be used directly in the operation, example:
 ```python
 real_number = 3